-an internal reference (and buffer), error correction circuits, and a versatile serial interface port.
-On the rising edge of CNV, the AD7944 samples an analog input, IN+, between 0 V and V{REF} with respect to a ground sense, IN-.
-The AD7944 features a very high sampling rate turbo mode (TURBO high) and a reduced power normal mode (TURBO low) for low power applications where the power is scaled with the throughput.
+The AD7985 is a 16-bit, 2.5 MSPS successive approximation analog-to-digital converter (SAR ADC).
+It contains a low power, high speed, 16-bit sampling ADC, an internal conversion clock, an internal reference (and buffer), error correction circuits, and a versatile serial interface port.
+On the rising edge of CNV, the AD7985 samples an analog input, IN+, between 0 V and REF with respect to a ground sense, IN-.
+The AD7985 features a very high sampling rate turbo mode (TURBO is high) and a reduced power normal mode (TURBO is low) for low power applications where the power is scaled with the throughput.

-In normal mode (TURBO low), the SPI-compatible serial interface also features the ability, using the SDI input, to daisy-chain several ADCs on a single 3-wire bus and provide an optional busy indicator.
-The serial interface is compatible with 1.8 V, 2.5 V, and 2.7 V supplies using the separate VIO supply.
+In normal mode (TURBO is low), the SPI-compatible serial interface also features the ability, using the SDI input, to daisy-chain several ADCs on a single 3-wire bus and provide an optional busy indicator.
+It is compatible with 1.8 V, 2.5 V, and 2.7 V supplies using the separate VIO supply.

-The AD7944 is available in a 20-lead LFCSP with operation specified from -40° C to $+85^{\circ}$ C.
+The AD7985 is available in a 20-lead LFCSP with operation specified from $-40^{\circ}$ C to $+85^{\circ}$ C.